 OFFICIAL UCLA CENTER FOR WORLD HEALTH CLINICAL ELECTIVES

 The UCLA Center for World Health is pleased to offer official, funded clinical electives for a limited number of medical students.
-These electives are offered at nine sites in seven countries, each with a clearly defined set of goals and objectives and detailed curriculum.
+These electives are offered at eight sites in seven countries, each with a clearly defined set of goals and objectives and detailed curriculum.
 Please see below for the elective site descriptions and application materials.

 ELECTIVE SITE DESCRIPTIONS